Human trafficking in Oman

+Prosecution (2010)

 The Omani government made clear progress in its law enforcement efforts against sex trafficking over the last year.
-Royal Decree No. 126/2008, the Law Combating Human Trafficking, prohibits all forms of trafficking and prescribes punishments of three to 15 years’ imprisonment, in addition to financial penalties.
+Royal Decree No. 126/2008, the Law Combating Human Trafficking, prohibits all forms of trafficking and prescribes punishments of three to 15 years' imprisonment, in addition to financial penalties.
 These punishments are sufficiently stringent and commensurate with penalties prescribed for other serious crimes.
-A legally enforceable circular prohibits employers’ withholding of migrant workers’ passports, a practice contributing to forced labor; the circular, however, does not specify penalties for noncompliance, and this practice continues to be widespread.
+A legally enforceable circular prohibits employers' withholding of migrant workers' passports, a practice contributing to forced labor; the circular, however, does not specify penalties for noncompliance, and this practice continues to be widespread.

 The Government of Oman indicted nine Omanis and 13 foreigners for trafficking in seven cases during the reporting period.
 Oman convicted one Omani for labor trafficking and another Omani for involuntary manslaughter after forcing an expatriate to work on a fishing vessel.
 The victim was pushed from the boat, hit his head, and drowned; the case was awaiting final sentencing.
 The remaining six cases involved trafficking for sexual exploitation; two of these cases were still in progress.
-Of the four cases completed, nine people were convicted of trafficking and given sentences ranging from two years’ imprisonment, to seven years’ imprisonment with a fine of $26,000.
+Of the four cases completed, nine people were convicted of trafficking and given sentences ranging from two years' imprisonment, to seven years' imprisonment with a fine of $26,000.
 Five people were convicted of trafficking related crimes, and one person was acquitted for lack of evidence.

 In February 2010, the Royal Oman Police conducted a week-long seminar for police, public prosecutors, and judges led by a counter-trafficking expert.
 The seminar promoted awareness on trafficking and included sessions on victim identification.
-The Police Academy, public prosecution training center, and police officers’ institute trained government officials on human trafficking; this training was incorporated into the initial police training curriculum.
+The Police Academy, public prosecution training center, and police officers' institute trained government officials on human trafficking; this training was incorporated into the initial police training curriculum.